stecue/gMultiwfn/README.md

 cd gMultiwfn-3.3.9-0
 mkdir build
 ```
 4. Run the `configure` script to configure the installation path and generate the make files.
-The binary (`Multiwfn`) will always be installed to a `bin` directory but you can specify the where the `bin` direcory is located.  $HOME/bin, type:
+The binary (`Multiwfn`) will always be installed to a `bin` directory but you can specify the where the `bin` direcory is located.
+For `$HOME/bin`, type:
 ```
 ../configure --prefix=$HOME
 ```